ferrebarrat/brrtfetch/README.md

   * Falls back to `unbuffer`.
   * Otherwise runs the command specified with `-info` normally without `script` or `unbuffer`.

-* I'm not a programmer by trade and have close to 0 experience in Go besides this project.
-Keep that in mind when judging the code and voicing any strong opinions please.
-Actual feedback is always apreciated!
-Same goes for working with ANSI stuff, this was my very first time playing with that.

 ---

 ## ⚠️ Technical limitations